Get Remote Access Security

-Remote access is a technology that provides users with the ability to connect to off-site computers over a remote connection.
+Remote access is a technology that provides users with the ability to connect to off-site computers over a remote desktop connection.
 Once the connection is established, the users can now access and control the remote computers as if they were sitting in front of it.
 They can manage apps, install updates, and even perform certain administrative tasks.
 With this, certain computing tasks can be simplified, eliminating the need for the physical presence of the users to get a task done.

 Remote access Software also helps with the employees overall productivity.
 It allows them to stay productive at work even outside of a central work location Team leaders and managers can also use remote access to conduct remote meetings and presentations.

 Remote Access Security Threats

 - Poor Remote Access Policies –Without strict and strong policies backing up the use of remote access security, you are setting up your business to failure.
 It is important for companies to impose effective policies and rules that can manage and monitor the activities of employees who are working remotely.

 This includes limiting user access where everyone is not entitled to connect to your network outside of the office.
 Failure to implement such rules and protocols can disrupt the security of your network, making it easy for hackers and online perpetrators to cause massive security incidents and breaches.